Welcome to workers' compensation

 If you have not certified to the director and you treat a patient with an Oregon workers’ compensation claim, the insurer will not have to pay you for the services you provided.

 WCD has eight provider-specific handbooks to help you become familiar with workers’ compensation requirements, responsibilities and treatment limitations specific to provider type, and help you to follow the rules when treating workers’ compensation patients.
 The handbooks do not replace the Oregon Administrative Rules, but they are a valuable resource for both new and experienced providers.
-You can find your handbook located on the right-side of this webpage.
+You can find your handbook located on the left side of this webpage.

 Oregon Administrative Rules